wix/Detox/docs/APIRef.DeviceObjectAPI.md

 ```
 This will launch a new instance of the app and handle the deep link.

-######  Mock opening from a URL when app is in background
+######  Mock opening from a URL when app is already running

 ```js
 await device.launchApp({url: url, newInstance: false});
 ```
-This will launch the app from background and handle the deep link.
+This will launch or resume the app and handle the the deep-link.
+Go back to section 1 to read about the full effect of the `newInstance` argument.

 Read more in [Mocking Open From URL](APIRef.MockingOpenFromURL.md) section.

 ##### 4. Launch with user notifications

-> Currently only supported on iOS!

 ```js
 await device.launchApp({userNotification: notification});